nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     * Cons:
       * May have the overhead of writing similar code.
 For instance, `JsonAdaptedFlashcard` and `JsonAdaptedScore`.
       * Changing the GUI display from flashcards to score history may be cumbersome.
-      * Changing the UI display from flashcards to score history may be cumbersome.
 * **Alternative 2:** Let `Score` have inheritance relationship with `Flashcard`.
     * Pros: Changing GUI display is easy.
     * Cons: